 You may feel like things are never going to get better, but you aren’t alone.
 There is hope!
 Recovery from depression and anxiety is possible!
 Contact us to schedule a free 10 minute phone consult to see if you’d like to work with Patrice.

-Patrice Payment, LPC offers traditional talk therapy using a client centered and cognitive behavioral approach.
+Patrice Payment, LPC, PMH-C offers traditional talk therapy using a client centered and cognitive behavioral approach.
 She wants her clients to learn helpful strategies that they can take home and use in their daily lives to manage stress and anxiety.

-We’re currently offering a free monthly support group for moms at Little Yogis Roswell.
+We’re currently offering a postpartum therapy group for moms on Wednesdays at 10am.
 Click here for more info and to register.

 Patrice is a former Registered Play Therapist and a mom of two.
 Her training in child and adolescent behavior as well as her personal experience has well equipped her to teach effective positive parenting strategies.